heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 Congratulations!
 You have successfully created and run your first Maven project!

-You could share this JAR file with other developers and they could run it on their computer, without having to install IntelliJ IDEA or Maven.
+You could share this JAR file with other developers and they could run it on their computer, without having to install IntelliJ IDEA or Maven, as long as they have Java installed.

-#### Store the Maven configuration as IntelliJ IDEA Run/Debug configuration
+#### Create and store IntelliJ IDEA Run/Debug configurations

 Running Maven commands from the command line is not very convenient.
 You can store the Maven configuration as an IntelliJ IDEA Run/Debug configuration.